Kwun Tong Kung Lok Government Secondary School: History

 In 1990, the school began setting up the student union.

 In 1993, Kwun Tong Government Secondary Technical School Alumni Association was set up.

 In September 1999, the alumni association’s name changed to Kwun Tong Kung Lok Government Secondary School Alumni Association.

-The school's basketball team makes an outstanding performance, from D1 level promoted to D3 level in short four years.
+The school's basketball team has had an outstanding performance, up from D1 level to D3 level in just four short years.

 The school implements The Hong Kong Award for Young People.

 In 2000, the alumni association designed the poster for the new wing and donated a banyan to commemorate the 30th anniversary.

 In mid-April 2010, the school made headlines across Hong Kong newspapers due to bullying problems and alleged inaction by teachers.

 Purpose

-Kwun Tong Kung Lok Government Secondary School aims to provide holistic education to students, instruct them to get a balanced development.
-The school also provides maturity learning facilities, assist the students to learn a comprehensive education, help them create a positive outlook on life and encourage them to think globally and serve the community.
+Kwun Tong Kung Lok Government Secondary School aims to provide holistic education to students, instructing them towards a balanced development.
+The school also provides maturity learning facilities, assists the students in comprehensive education, help them create a positive outlook on life, and encourage them to think globally while serving the community.